Hansmu/js-weird-parts/Readme.md

 in the order they appeared in.
 So if the click event's first and then the HTTP request event, then the click event gets handled first and then the HTTP request.
 ![diagram](event-queue.png)

+**Dynamic typing** - you don't tell the engine what type of data a variable holds, it figures it out while your code is running.
+Variables can hold different types of values because it's all figured out during execution.

+**Primitive type** - a type of data that represents a single value.
+That is, not an object.
+* Undefined - represents lack of existence (you shouldn't set a variable to this)
+* Null - represents lack of existence (you can set a variable to this)
+* Boolean - true or false
+* Number - floating point number (there's always some decimals).
+JS has only one 'number' type.
+* String - a sequence of characters.
+* Symbol - Used in ES6.

+**Operator** - a special function that is syntactically (written) differently.
+Generally, operators take two parameters and return one result.

+`3 + 4` - infix notation

+`3 4+` - postfix notation

+`+3 4` - prefix notation

+**Operator associativity** - what order operator functions get called in, either left-to-right or right-to-left, that is, when functions have the same precedence.

+**Coercion** - converting a value from one type to another.
+Happens quite often in JS as it's dynamically typed.
+Operators try to apply coercion to be able to do the operation.
+Ex.
+3 < 2 < 1.
+First 3 < 2 gets evaluated, coming to false with the next part being false < 1.
+Then it tries to coerce the false value to a number, which is 0.
+So 0 < 1.
+Different operators coerce values differently.

+An if block in Javascript does type coercion, that's why numbers can be used in there and such.